 Why We Love Chant at the Moon Day

-There's nothing better than those summer sunny evenings outside—but by the time August rolls around, we often take the season's temperate weather for granted and stay indoors all evening.
-Chant at the Moon Day is the perfect opportunity to get back outdoors and connect with nature.
+There's nothing better than summer evenings.
+Chant at the Moon Day is the perfect opportunity to get outdoors and connect with nature.

 Cherries, peaches, nectarines galore!
 August is one of the last months to enjoy summer fruit (clearly the best fruit of any season).
 Chant at the Moon Day reminds us to stock up on nature's candy before we have to wait a whole year to enjoy it again.